CorinaDimitriu/I-m_Something_of_a_Painter_Myself/README - Ablation Study.md

 "Vanilla" stable diffusion was also experienced, but the results provided by the solution above were better.

 ***
+Keeping the discriminator for the second solution was also experienced, but the generation process was way too slow on the GPU I have; however, it showed comparable results to the version without discriminator, but on 32 bits.

+***
 Experiments on the literature review corresponding to the first solution: U-Net based discriminator, Top-k training, "Better Cycles", along with the influence of various parameters:
 * batch size
 * identity loss ratio